Spring Semester Study Away

 - Begin discussing your study away intentions with your academic adviser(s).

-- Obtain a copy of the College's Study Away Application found on CamelWeb and Moodle.
+- Become familiar with the College's Study Away Application

 During the first semester of junior year: